 I´m a fan, even though it´s hard to say how effective they´ll be.
 But the fact that we´re admitting that there is a problem alone makes me like them.
-At a festival in the Netherlands, for example, you´ll see signs that the drugs you can buy off people at the festival could kill you.
+For example, at a festival in the Netherlands, you´ll see signs that the drugs you can buy off people at the festival could kill you.
 But they´ll also test them for you.
-They admit there´s a problem and they offer a partial solution.
+They admit there´s a problem, and they offer a partial solution.
 We´re only just taking the first step.

 There are many of them.
-When I first visited the Scout Institute on the Old Town Square, I was shocked that I could get a 20-crown tea only 50 meters from the Astronomical Clock.
+When I first visited the Scout Institute on the Old Town Square, I was shocked to get a 20-crown tea only 50 meters from the Astronomical Clock.
 Or a great soup diner of homeless cooks in Prague 5.
-Anything can be an experience, but we have to get tourists to go outside of the city center.
-Did you know that the National Gallery isn´t on the Prague city center map and Vyšehrad looks as if it were on the periphery?
+Anything can be an experience, but we have to get tourists to go outside the city centre.
+Did you know that the National Gallery isn´t on the Prague city centre map, and Vyšehrad looks like it was on the periphery?

 How would you deal with dishonest taxi drivers?

-I would get rid of them on the Main Train Station, both on the south and north platform.
+I would get rid of them on the Main Train Station, both on the south and north.
 I wonder why people think having them there is necessary.
 The taxi driver then drives the tourist three hundred meters and charges 29 euros at least.
-No one warns the tourist beforehand that the short drive isn´t worth it, so he ends up pointlessly losing his money.
+No one warns the tourist that the short drive isn´t worth it, so he ends up pointlessly losing his money.

 What Prague issue are you going to expose with your team now?

-Definitely the hop-on hop-off busses that I´ve already mentioned.
-When the weather is nice, a huge number of them turn up in the center.
-As a Prague citizen, have you ever taken the bus around the city center?
+Definitely, the hop-on-hop-off busses that I´ve already mentioned.
+When the weather is nice, a huge number of them turn up in the centre.
+As a Prague citizen, have you ever taken the bus around the city centre?
 So why should tourists do so?
 Recently, tram line 23 was introduced.
 The line is great for tourists and unlike tourist buses; it only costs a euro or a couple of euros for the whole day.
-Hop-on hop-off buses cost around twenty dollars and you spend the whole time being stuck in traffic.
+Hop-on hop-off buses cost around twenty dollars, and you spend the whole time being stuck in traffic.

 Do you ever encourage tourists to take a trip outside of the metropolis?

-What do you think about the electric boards in center that recently replaced the banned segways?
+What do you think about the electric boards in the centre that recently replaced the banned segways?